Oluwapelumi99/Cuppy-s-restaurant/README.md

 ### navigations
 <img width="1710" alt="Screenshot 2024-10-11 at 01 18 50" src="https://github.com/user-attachments/assets/1186f933-d7ed-444a-bdcb-14de4f5eb67b">

-- At the top of the page, we can see 'Cuppy's, which is the restaurant's name, clicking on Cuppy's lead us to the home_page as seen below.
+- At the top of the page, we can see 'Cuppy's', which is the restaurant's name, clicking on Cuppy's lead us to the home_page as seen below.
 <img width="1703" alt="Screenshot 2024-10-11 at 01 08 05" src="https://github.com/user-attachments/assets/fd0422a8-e487-4d77-8ee3-8e6f99cce32b">

 - The navigation bar also shows the home pae and clicking on this will also take us to the home_page as seen below.
 <img width="1703" alt="Screenshot 2024-10-11 at 01 08 05" src="https://github.com/user-attachments/assets/fd0422a8-e487-4d77-8ee3-8e6f99cce32b">

-- The booking link can also be seen on the nav bar, clicking on this will take us to the booking page as seen below.
+- The booking page link called 'BOOKINGS' can also be seen on the nav bar, clicking on this will take us to the booking page as seen below.
 <img width="1710" alt="Screenshot 2024-10-11 at 01 09 20" src="https://github.com/user-attachments/assets/67a59977-8ba7-49ac-8c3b-33303aecb11f">

 - The other nav items are the Register and login links if the user has not yet registered an account but if the user as an account, it is just logout link next.